 Overall, what do you think is the general consensus on black people over the world at the moment?
-Do you feel a general global acceptance of blackness and a conscious movement away from Eurocentric ideology is happening?
-Or we less progressive than we think, and we still have a long way to go?
+Do you feel a general global acceptance of blackness and that a conscious movement away from Eurocentric ideology is happening?
+Or are we less progressive than we think, and we still have a long way to go?

 This question is tricky.
 In some countries, I do believe that being Black can either make your experience amazing or a living hell.

 As more Black people begin to travel, the global attitude towards Black people begins to change on a micro-level.
-Some people have thought that Black people didn’t exist, and now that more Black people do exist, do travel, and understand that Blackness doesn’t always look, talk, or act the same.
+Some people have thought that Black people didn’t exist, and now that more Black people do exist, do travel, more people understand that Blackness doesn’t always look, talk, or act the same.
 As more Black people begin to travel, the global attitude towards Black people begins to change on a micro-level.
 Click To TweetI wouldn’t say the acceptance of Blackness people is happening, but an acceptance of Black culture is.
 Unlearning your feelings towards Black people will take time and generations to remove the biases.
 There is so much more to learn.

 Thank you so much for your candid answers and truly awesome insight, Shermee.

-In closing, do you have any advice for other young black travelers who wants to start paying more attention and seeking out black spaces when they travel?
+In closing, do you have any advice for other young black travelers who want to start paying more attention and seeking out black spaces when they travel?
 Are there certain resources they can turn to, or things they can try to get a true black experience abroad?